-Can-AM, or 3 Wheeled Motorcycle "Trike" is a non-enclosed street legal vehicle very similar to the ATV or two wheeled motorcycle.
+Can-Am, or 3 Wheeled Motorcycle "Trike," is a non-enclosed street-legal vehicle very similar to the two wheeled motorcycle.
 Handling characteristics for three wheels is different than their counterparts on two wheels.
 Riders need to be familiar with proper handling in turns and curves and braking.
-The three wheel suspension provides stability for the rider and eliminates the need for having to hold for balance the vehicle in the upright position.
-This type of vehicle has become popular with older motorcycle riders who cannot to operate on two wheels anymore but still want to ride nclosure 6 Motorcycle Mentor Tra
+The three wheel suspension provides stability for the rider and eliminates the need for having to hold or balance the vehicle in the upright position.
+This type of vehicle has become popular with older motorcycle riders who cannot operate on two wheels anymore but still want to ride.